dschnare/ioc-container/packages/ioc-container/README.md

     install(name, obj, { transient, newable })

 Installs a new service that can be resolved with the specified name.
-The obj can be a function or object.
+The obj can be a function, object or primitive value.
 If an object then `Object.create()` is used to create new instances.
 If a function then the function will be called normally unless the `newable` option is specified.
 If `newable` is set then the `new` operator will be used when calling the function.
+If a primitive value then the value will be resolved as-is (i.e. returned without modification).

 All services are singletons, that is they are only created once and the same instance is returned each time `resolve()` is called.
 If the `transient`